 Yes, if the cases are from Travis County and were dismissed.

 Even lawyers that have worked in this field for 10 years are not always competent at filing expunctions.
 I don’t want to say that it is impossible for a non-lawyer to do it correctly, but it would be extremely difficult because the process is complicated.
 An expunction requires compiling a large amount of information about the arrest and disposition, identifying all the agencies that might have records of the arrest/charge (which can be up to 20 different entities), filing the petition in District Court, countering any objections that may be raised, and appearing in court to defend the expunction to the judge.

 HOW LONG DOES IT TAKE FOR AN ARREST/CHARGE TO COME OFF MY RECORD?
 I'M APPLYING FOR A JOB RIGHT NOW.
 CAN I GET IT EXPUNGED QUICKLY?

 Once we file the petition, it takes about a month to get a court setting.
-After the judge signs the expunction, the agencies have six months to delete/destroy the documents relating to your arrest/charge.
+After the judge signs the expunction, the agencies typically take 3-12 months to delete/destroy the documents relating to your arrest/charge.
 Unfortunately it cannot go any faster than that.